top of page

 • Keep it simple: Avoid complex or confusing names that are difficult to spell or pronounce.

 • Check for availability: Before finalizing your name, check that it’s not already in use by another business.
-You can check the Tennessee Secretary of State's business name database to see if the name is already in use, plus use Wix’s domain name search to check that it’s available as a website name.
+You can check the Tennessee Secretary of State's business name database to see if the name is already in use, plus use Wix’s domain name to check that it’s available as a website name.

 • Consider your brand image: Your business name should align with your brand image and values, so choose a name that reflects the tone and personality of your business.